malywut/feedback-analyzer/README.md

 What I hope you will do better:
 - Add testing, proper error handling, logging and observability
 - Exploit the configuration and injection capabilities of your framework better (LangChain4j has integrations with Quarkus or Spring Boot)
+- Call your repo analyZer with a z...

 # Feedback Analyser Architecture and Classes